Reopening guide, checklists and helpful articles.

 Provides guidance and other resources for preventing exposures to, and infection with, the novel coronavirus in the workplace.

-The U.S. Small Business Administration is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the COVID-19 coronavirus.
-Texas is included in this designation.
+The SBA is offering all designated states and territories a variety of additional resources to small businesses suffering substantial economic injury as as a result of COVID-19.

 The Office of the Texas Governor provides COVID-19 updates, resources, and information for Texas businesses.